manuel-sommer/dependencytrack-pywrap/README.md

 # dependencytrack-pywrap
+[Dependency-Track](https://docs.dependencytrack.org/integrations/rest-api/) is a platform to analyse risks in your dependencies.
-This is a python wrapper for the DependencyTrack REST API.
+This project is a python wrapper for the [Dependency-Track REST API](https://docs.dependencytrack.org/integrations/rest-api/).

 ## Quick Start